The Best Food-Storage Containers for Packing Kids' Lunch Boxes

 Food Storage Containers

-These stainless-steel food storage containers feature leak-resistant lids.
-The three containers nest within each other for compact storage.
+These stainless-steel food storage containers feature leak-resistant, plastic-free silicone lids.
+The three containers nest within each other for compact storage and are the perfect size for packing up snacks or single portion meals.
 U Konserve is a member of 1% for the Planet, a network of environmentally conscious companies and brands, and has pledged to donate 1 percent of sales to nonprofit organizations that benefit the environment.
+Buy U Konserve Round Nesting Trio with Silicone Lids from Target, $29.

-This insulated food storage container will keep hot soups hot and cold smoothies cold until lunchtime.
-It's made with professional-grade stainless steel, so it doesn't retain or transfer flavors.
+These insulated food jars will keep hot foods hot and cold foods cold until lunchtime.
+They're made with professional-grade stainless steel, so they don't retain or transfer flavors.
 These containers are great for bigger school-age kids, since the lid size is a bit wide for small hands to open.
+Available in three sizes and dishwasher safe, these food jars also come with a limited lifetime warranty.
+Buy the Insulated Food Jars from Hydro Flask, starting at $35.